jguo1002/deep-learning-specialization-coursera/README.md

 > You do need an entire sequence of date before making predictions anywhere (cannot use in real-time application).

 [⬆️ Back to top](#table-of-contents)

+### Week 2: Natural Language Processing & Word Embeddings

+**What is the downside of skip-gram model?**

+> The Softmax objective is expensive to compute because it needs to sum over the entire vocabulary.

+**What are differences of problem objectives in the skip-gram model and negative sampling?**

+> Skip-gram: given a context, predict the probability of different target word
+>
+> Negative sampling: given a pair of words, is it a context-target pair?
+Is it a positive or negative sample?

+**Why negative sampling's computation cost is lower?**

+> It converts a N softmax problem to a N binary classification problem.
+> In each iteration, only train K words.
+K = 5 to 20 in small vocabulary, K = 2 to 5 in large vobabulary.